Coronavirus (COVID-19) Information

 Q: How is COVID-19 impacting athletics?

-A: Fullerton College resumed outdoor athletic conditioning on October 19 for student-athletes from several intercollegiate teams.
-Strict safety measures, stemming from California Community College Athletic Association and the Orange County Health Agency guidelines, are in place, including daily temperature and symptom checks, a mask protocol, social distancing and more.
-Prior to returning the week of October 19, coaches, administrators, and students completed training on COVID-19 safety practices.
-Students were required to complete a more advanced health screening with their personal physicians to meet medical eligibility.
-Health screenings included COVID specific screening questions.
+A: Spring 2 sports can begin competition on April 10.
+Strict safety measures, stemming from California Community College Athletic Association and the Orange County Health Agency guidelines, are in place for student-athletes, including daily temperature and symptom checks, regular COVID-19 testing, a mask protocol, social distancing and more.
+Coaches, administrators, and students completed training on COVID-19 safety practices.
+Students are required to complete a more advanced health screening with their personal physicians to meet medical eligibility.
+Health screenings included COVID-specific screening questions.
 Social distancing is achieved by dividing the teams into “pods” of 10 student-athletes each.
-These pods will participate in contactless, socially distanced athletic conditioning activities together for the duration of the semester.
-Teams will not scrimmage or conduct drills that require students to share equipment.
-Read the Fullerton College Athletic Training Resocialization Protocol starting on page 40 of this PDF.
+These pods participated in contactless, socially distanced athletic conditioning activities.
+Teams did not scrimmage or conduct drills that required students to share equipment.
+Read the Fullerton College Athletic Training Resocialization Protocol.

 Q: Is this transition to remote learning going to diminish the value of my degree?